 Bears are sporadically seen in the Boulder foothills and, on rare occasions, campus.
 It’s important that students, faculty, staff and the larger Boulder community become familiar with bear safety tips:

 Don’t feed bears, and don’t put out food for other wildlife that attracts bears.

-- Be responsible about trash and bird feeders.
+Be responsible about trash and bird feeders.
 The city of Boulder has a city ordinance that requires trash to be secured in bear-resistant trash cans or carts for residents in designated areas within Boulder.
 Residents within the secure trash implementation zone, including students living in rental units, should be provided with retrofitted bear-resistant trash cans/carts from their trash disposal company.
-Learn more about the bear-resistant trash ordinance.
+Learn more about the city of Boulder's Bear Protection Ordinance.

 Visit the Colorado Parks & Wildlife "Be Bear Aware" page or the Boulder Open Space and Mountain Parks bears and mountain lions page for additional information and safety tips.